elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-implications-of-the-controlled-substance-act-for-healthcare-providers.md

 url: /learn/nursing/questions/what-are-the-implications-of-the-controlled-substance-act-for-healthcare-providers
 score: -1.0
 related_article1:
-    id: 166503
+    id: 166511
-    title: What is the importance of randomized controlled trials in clinical research?
+    title: >-
+        What strategies can be used to manage drug interactions effectively?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-importance-of-randomized-controlled-trials-in-clinical-research
+    url: /learn/nursing/questions/what-strategies-can-be-used-to-manage-drug-interactions-effectively
 related_article2:
-    id: 166490
+    id: 166495
-    title: How do healthcare professionals use trough level monitoring to avoid drug toxicity?
+    title: >-
+        What is the role of preclinical trials in the drug development process?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-healthcare-professionals-use-trough-level-monitoring-to-avoid-drug-toxicity
+    url: /learn/nursing/questions/what-is-the-role-of-preclinical-trials-in-the-drug-development-process
 related_article3:
-    id: 166499
+    id: 166489
-    title: What is the Controlled Substance Act and how does it classify narcotics?
+    title: >-
+        What is the primary purpose of trough level monitoring in antibiotics?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-controlled-substance-act-and-how-does-it-classify-narcotics
+    url: /learn/nursing/questions/what-is-the-primary-purpose-of-trough-level-monitoring-in-antibiotics
 related_article4:
-    id: 166498
+    id: 166506
-    title: How do biologic drugs contribute to the treatment of immune-related disorders?
+    title: >-
+        What are the differences between generic and trade names of drugs?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-biologic-drugs-contribute-to-the-treatment-of-immunerelated-disorders
+    url: /learn/nursing/questions/what-are-the-differences-between-generic-and-trade-names-of-drugs
 related_article5:
-    id: 166493
+    id: 166513
-    title: What are the key components of pharmacokinetics?
+    title: >-
+        Why is patient education important in medication adherence and safety?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-components-of-pharmacokinetics
+    url: /learn/nursing/questions/why-is-patient-education-important-in-medication-adherence-and-safety
 ---

 &nbsp;